01618830666

 Japanese knotweed flowering

-Japanese knotweed is a highly invasive plant that can quickly colonize disturbed habitats and outcompete native species.
-It is easily recognizable by its hollow stem with purple-red speckles, broad heart-shaped leaves, and small creamy-white flowers.
-The plant typically grows near Waterways, Railways, Roads, and disused land, and other moist habitats and can grow up to three meters tall.
+Japanese knotweed is a highly invasive plant that can quickly colonise disturbed habitats and outcompete native species.
+It is easily recognisable by its hollow stem with purple-red speckles, broad heart-shaped leaves, and small creamy-white flowers.
+The plant typically grows near waterways, railways, roads, disused land, and other moist habitats.
+It can grow up to three meters tall.

 Japanese knotweed stems speckled